defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 IMP class_swizzleSelectorWithSelector(Class clazz, SEL selector, SEL swizzlingSelector);
 {% endhighlight %}

-This also avoid potential clashes if your swizzling selector name convention is the same as the one used elsewhere, especially when dealing with 3rd party code.
-Don't be too optimistic, accidental overriding due to [bad conventions](https://github.com/search?l=objective-c&q=%22%28void%29commonInit%22&ref=searchresults&type=Code&utf8=%E2%9C%93) can happen all the time.
+Moreover, using an `IMP` (in other words a C-function) instead of a selector implementation avoids potential clashes if your swizzling selector name convention happens to be the same as the one used elsewhere, especially when dealing with 3rd party code.
+Don't be too optimistic, accidental method overriding due to [bad conventions](https://github.com/search?l=objective-c&q=%22%28void%29commonInit%22&ref=searchresults&type=Code&utf8=%E2%9C%93) can happen all the time.

-The function returns the original implementation, which must be properly cast and called from within the swizzling method implementation, so that the original behavior is preserved.
-If the method to swizzle is not implemented, the function does nothing.
+The function above returns the original implementation, which must be properly cast and called from within the swizzling method implementation, so that the original behavior is preserved.
+If the method to swizzle is not implemented, I decided the function must do nothing and return `NULL`.

 # Issues in class hierarchies